grapa-dev/grapa/docs-src/docs/grep.md

 3. **Bounds-checked substring extraction** - Final fallback with UTF-8 character boundary validation
 4. **Empty string fallback** - Never returns null values, always returns valid strings

 **Note:** In complex Unicode scenarios (e.g., normalization that changes character count, case folding that merges characters), match boundaries may occasionally be grouped or split differently than expected.
 This is a fundamental Unicode complexity, not a bug.
-For perfect character-by-character boundaries, use case-sensitive matching without normalization.
+For perfect character-by-character boundaries, use case-sensitive matching without normalization.:

 ### Unicode Edge Cases